gnea/grbl/doc/markdown/interface.md

         - This data field will not appear if:

           - It is disabled in the config.h file.
 No `$` mask setting available.
           - No input pins are detected as triggered.

     - **Override Values:**

         - `Ov:100,100,100` indicates current override values in percent of programmed values for feed, rapids, and spindle speed, respectively.

+        - Override maximum, minimum, and increment sizes are all configurable within config.h.
+Assume that a user or OEM will alter these based on customized use-cases.
+Recommend not hard-coding these values into a GUI, but rather just show the actual override values and generic increment buttons.

         - Override values don't change often during a job once set and only requires intermittent refreshing.
 This data field appears:

           - After 10 or 20 (configurable 1-255) status reports, depending on is in a motion state or not.
           - If an override value has changed, this data field will appear immediately in the next report.
 However, if `WCO:` is present, this data field will be delayed one report.
           - In the second report after a reset/power-cycle.

         - This data field will not appear if:

           - It is disabled in the config.h file.
 No `$` mask setting available.
           - The override refresh counter is in-between intermittent reports.
           - `WCO:` exists in current report during refresh.
 Automatically set to try again on next report.

-    - **Toggle Overrides:**
+	- **Accessory State:**

-      - `T:SFM` indicates a toggle override is in effect or has been commanded.

-      - Like the pin state field, each letter denotes a particular toggle override.
+		- `A:SFM` indicates the current state of accessory machine components, such as the spindle and coolant.

+		- Due to the new toggle overrides, these machine components may not be running according to the g-code program.
+This data is provided to ensure the user knows exactly what Grbl is doing at any given time.

+		- Each letter after `A:` denotes a particular state.
+When it appears, the state is enabled.
+When it does not appear, the state is disabled.

-        - `S` indicates the spindle stop toggle override is in effect.
-It will appear as long as the spindle stop override is active.
+			- `S` indicates spindle is enabled in the CW direction.
+This does not appear with `C`.
+			- `C` indicates spindle is enabled in the CCW direction.
+This does not appear with `S`.

-        - `F` indicates the flood coolant toggle override was activated.
-It will only appear once after it has executed the coolant state change.
+        	- `F` indicates flood coolant is enabled.

-        - `M` indicates the mist coolant toggle override was activated, if mist coolant is enabled via config.h.
-It will only appear once after it has executed the coolant state change.
+        	- `M` indicates mist coolant is enabled.

-      - Assume toggle override letters are presented in no particular order.
+	   - Assume accessory state letters are presented in no particular order.

-      - One or more active toggle override letter(s) will always be present with a `T:` data field.

       - This data field appears:

-        - If a toggle override is active or has recently executed and only when the override values field is also present (see override value field rules).
+			- When any accessory state is enabled.
+        	- Only with the override values field in the same message.
+Any accessory state change will trigger the accessory state and override values fields to be shown on the next report.

       - This data field will not appear if:

-        - If no toggle override is active or has been executed.
+        	- No accessory state is active.
         	- It is disabled in the config.h file.
 No `$` mask setting available.
         	- If override refresh counter is in-between intermittent reports.
         	- `WCO:` exists in current report during refresh.
 Automatically set to try again on next report.

 -------